carloshellin/FlashPunk/_posts/2002-01-01-animated-sprites.md

 }
 {% endhighlight %}

-Next, we’ll create the Spritemap object and assign it to a variable:
+Next, we'll create the Spritemap object and assign it to a variable:

 {% highlight actionscript %}
 package